 Map updated April 19, 2017: West Virginia becomes the 29th medical marijuana state.

-The legalization of marijuana in America has been moving at a breakneck speed in recent years as states and territories across the nation have adopted regulations to allow for the medical or recreational use of cannabis.
+Where is weed legal?
+The legalization of marijuana in America has been moving at a breakneck speed in recent years.

 Earlier in 2016, marijuana legalization in America reached a tipping point: Medical marijuana became legal in half of the 50 states.
 Election 2016 brought additional states into the fold: Now eight states and Washington, D.C., allow adult-use recreational marijuana; 28 states have approved medical marijuana programs.